Vector bundles and finite covers: Introduction

-The method of proof of \autoref{thm:main} yields a basic result relating the moduli of branched covers and the moduli of vector bundles.
-Let $\k = \C$.
-Denote by $H_{d,g}(Y)$ the Hurwitz space, namely the coarse moduli space of primitive branched coverings of $Y$ of degree $d$ and genus $g$ (a branched covering $\phi \from X \to Y$ is primitive if $\phi_* \from \pi_1(X) \to \pi_1(Y)$ is surjective).
-The space $H_{d,g}(Y)$ is an irreducible algebraic variety \cite[Theorem~9.2]{gab.kaz:87}.
+More broadly, the association $\phi \leadsto E_\phi$ allows us to relate $H_{d,g}(Y)$ to the moduli space of vector bundles on $Y$.
 Denote by $M_{r,k}(Y)$ the moduli space of semi-stable vector bundles of rank $r$ and degree $k$ on $Y$.
 It is well-known that $M_{r,k}(Y)$ is an irreducible algebraic variety \cite{ses:82}.
-Note that the Tschirnhausen bundle of a degree $d$ and genus $g$ cover of $Y$ has rank $d-1$ and degree $g-1-d(g_Y-1)$. \begin{theorem} Suppose $g_{Y} \geq 2$, and set $b = g-1-d(g_Y-1)$.
-If $g$ is sufficiently large (depending on $Y$ and $d$), then the Tschirnhausen bundle of a general degree $d$ and genus $g$ branched cover of $Y$ is stable.
-Moreover, the rational map $H_{d,g}(Y) \dashrightarrow M_{d-1,b}(Y)$ defined by $\phi \mapsto E_\phi$ is dominant.
+Note that the Tschirnhausen bundle of a degree $d$ and genus $g$ cover of $Y$ has rank $d-1$ and degree $b = g-1-d(g_Y-1)$.
+One would like to say that $\phi \leadsto E_\phi$ yields a rational map